 www.divorcesupport.com.
 A mega-site with information with divorce and family law topics such as: child custody, visitation, child support, alimony, and property division.

 www.professorchild.com.
 Professor Child’s “Children and Divorce” film brings together eight children to share their personal divorce stories.
 Their stories are unique, yet universal.
 They describe what divorce means to them, how it has changed their lives, what has helped, what they love most about their families, and much more.
-Through their journey we hear that divorce is a part of their lives, but does not define them.
 The film is helpful tool for any child experiencing divorce and wishing to know that they are not alone in the experience.

 www.sincemydivorce.com A terrific website that offers weekly blogs on a variety of topics related to post-divorce adjustment.
 You can sign up for a weekly enewsletter which is highly informative.

-The following websites can help you locate a certified therapist in your area.
+The following websites can help you locate a certified therapist or mediator in your area.
 You can also contact your insurance company or your state licensing board for mental health providers.

 www.find-a-therapist.com: The largest online database of therapy providers.